open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 ## Templating basics

-Templates are just javascript variables, we can also create them outside of our component's context.
-A typical example is when you want to share pieces of a template between different components.
+Templates are just javascript variables.
+We can also create them outside of our component's context.
+A good example of this is when you want to share pieces of a template between different components.

 Let's add a footer to our application.
-First, create the template for the footer:
+First, let's create the template for the footer:

 ```js
 const footerTemplate = html`